TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 ## Divide and Conquer

-So: you've read your error messages, you've added some type signatures, but the type errors you're getting still don't make sense.
-The code at the error looks fine and it's not clear what's actually wrong.
+So: you've read your error messages, you've added some type signatures, but you still can't find what's causing the type error.
+The code highlighted by the error looks fine and it's not clear what's actually wrong.

 What do we do?

-We need to find which other part of the code is incorrectly causing the inconsistency in types that's giving us errors.
+We need to find which other part of the code is incorrectly causing our types to be inconsistent.
 We could try jumping around the code based purely on intuition, but it's easy to go in the completely wrong direction if your initial guesses aren't right.
-We could try reading our code from start to end—does code even have a start and an end?—but that would take a lot of work!
+Alternatively, we could try reading our code from start to end—does code even have a start and an end?—but that would take a lot of work!

 Instead of jumping around in an *ad hoc* way or doing a linear scan of our code, we can borrow an idea from the world of algorithms and find the problem through **divide and conquer**.

 Remember that a type error corresponds to an *inconsistency* between type constraints in your codebase.
-An inconsistency is not a single point that is wrong; rather, it is composed of multiple components that are incompatible.
+An inconsistency is not a single point that is wrong; rather, it is composed of multiple components that are incompatible and we can search through them separately.

-### Great Expectations
+### Violated Expectations

-Type errors highlight a specific expression then give us the two incompatible sides:
+A type error highlights a specific expression gives us the two incompatible sides:

-  - the type that the expression **has**
+  - The **actual** type the expression has.
-  - the type that the context of the expression **expected**
+  - The type that the context of the expression **expected**.

 We don't know which one is “wrong”, we just know that they do not match.

-Some type errors make these sides very clear, like we saw in an earlier example:
+Some type errors explicitly list the “expected” and “actual” sides, like we saw in an earlier example:

 ```
 src/Theta/Target/Python.hs:65:41: warning: [-Wdeferred-type-errors] …